OCD and Anxiety

 As a society, we’ve labeled foods like ice cream, cake, and other indulgent snacks as bad or forbidden, assigning them a level of guilt when eaten.
 For someone with an eating disorder, that guilt becomes unbearable.
-Avoidance patterns and fear of certain foods—usually those high in calories, fat, or carbs—are common results of eating disorders, according to Dr. Nicholas Farrell, clinical supervisor, Eating Disorder Center at Rogers Memorial Hospital–Oconomowoc.
+Avoidance patterns and fear of certain foods—usually those high in calories, fat, or carbs—are common results of eating disorders, according to Dr. Nicholas Farrell, clinical supervisor, Eating Disorder Center at Rogers Behavioral Health–Oconomowoc.
 Thankfully, techniques used at Rogers like feared food exposure are able to tackle this issue and help patients continue toward recovery.

 Food avoidance may start with something that lacks nutritional value, such as chocolate cake, but someone with the tendency for an eating disorder often removes a wider range of foods from the diet as time goes on, which Dr. Farrell says can lead to malnutrition and other health issues.

 Feared food exposure is a component of exposure therapy, which involves exposing someone to a source of anxiety or fear, with the goal to help them overcome the trepidation caused by it.
 The basics of feared food exposure is that it introduces foods that evoke a mild fear response at first, slowly working up to what the patient considers the most difficult to eat.
 In the embedded video, Dr. Farrell demonstrates how a typical session on feared food exposure plays out.